Academic advisor for a master's degree

 Research

-Nahshon Perez (PhD) is an associate professor at the department of political studies, Bar Ilan University.
-His fields of interest are contemporary political theory, toleration and pluralism, contested sacred sites, the methodology of political theory, past injustices and reparations, and religion and politics.
+Nahshon Perez, PhD, serves as an associate professor in the Department of Political Studies at Bar Ilan University.
+His academic interests encompass contemporary political theory, toleration and pluralism, contested sacred sites, the methodology of political theory, past injustices and reparations, and the intersection of religion and politics.

-After completing his PhD in political science at the Hebrew University in Jerusalem (2007), he was a post-doctoral fellow and visiting assistant professor at U. of Montreal (CREUM), U. Catholic of Louvain la Neuve (Hoover fellowship), University of California Los Angeles and Boston University.
+After earning his PhD in Political Science from the Hebrew University of Jerusalem in 2007, he pursued post-doctoral fellowships and visiting assistant professorships at the University of Montreal (CREUM), Catholic University of Louvain-la-Neuve (Hoover fellowship), University of California, Los Angeles, and Boston University.

-He Joined the political studies department at Bar Ilan in 2012, and in that year also won the prestigious European Union Marie Curie Re-Integration research grant (2012-2016).
-He has published many articles in peer reviewed journals including Political Studies Review, the British Journal of Politics and International Relations, the Canadian Journal of Law and Jurisprudence, the Oxford Journal of Law and Religion, CRISPP and others.
+In 2012, Perez joined the Political Studies Department at Bar Ilan University.
+During the same year, he was awarded the prestigious European Union Marie Curie Re-Integration research grant (2012-2016).
+His scholarly contributions include numerous articles in peer-reviewed journals such as Political Studies Review, the British Journal of Politics and International Relations, the Canadian Journal of Law and Jurisprudence, the Oxford Journal of Law and Religion, CRISPP and many others.

-Prof. Perez’ fourth book, ‘Worldly Politics and Divine Institutions: Contemporary Entanglements of Faith and Government’; is forthcoming with Oxford University Press (2023).
-This monograph examines complex cases of entanglement of government and religion, including cases of discrimination conducted by governmental-funded religious associations; the governmental endorsement of religious symbols in public spaces, and others.
+Perez's fourth book, "Worldly Politics and Divine Institutions: Contemporary Entanglements of Faith and Government," was published by Oxford University Press in 2023.
+This monograph explores the intricate relationships between government and religion, addressing issues such as discrimination by government-funded religious associations and the governmental endorsement of religious symbols in public spaces.